Have you had to manage a tough audience in a business presentation?

 – Take a breath, pause for moment and make eye contact.

-- Given the level of experience in the room have the courage to acknowledge that and ask if anyone else knows the answer.
+– Have the courage to ask if anyone else knows the answer (if appropriate).

-These are quite rare of course but every now and then you will find a ‘sniper’ in the room.
+These are quite rare of course but every now and then you may come across one.

 – Listen very closely and carefully to the point they are trying to make.